Optical signatures of bulk g-wave altermagnetism in MnTe: Dielectric Function

-They qualitatively match the results shown in Refs.~\cite{mazin_2023_dielectric_function,oleszkiewicz19881}, showing a peak in the real part of the dielectric function around 2 eV.
-The birefringent character of hexagonal $\alpha$-MnTe is apparent as two of the diagonal components are equal ($\epsilon_{xx}=\epsilon_{yy}\neq\epsilon_{zz}$).
-From the dielectric function we calculate the complex refractive index $\Tilde{n}(\omega)=n(\omega)+i\kappa(\omega)$, where $n(\omega)$ is the real refractive index and $\kappa(\omega)$ the extinction coefficient.
-To consider the reduction of the electric field amplitude we assume an effective refractive index that results from the mean value of the three Cartesian directions $\bar{n}=(n_{xx}+n_{yy}+n_{zz})/3$.
+To characterize the wavelength dependence of the absorption and reflection in $\alpha$-MnTe, we calculated the dielectric tensor $\epsilon_{\alpha\beta}(q\to 0,\omega)$ within the random phase approximation (RPA) in the wavelength range from $\hbar\omega_{\mathrm{L}}=0$\,eV to $\hbar\omega_{\mathrm{L}}=5$\,eV.
+To eliminate artifacts resulting from the discrete mesh, $32\times 32\times 20$ were used together with a smearing of 0.003\,Ha.
+Figures~\ref{fig:dielectric_function}(a),(b) show the real and imaginary parts of different dielectric tensor components, respectively.
+These results qualitatively match those of Refs.~\cite{mazin_2023_dielectric_function,oleszkiewicz19881}, showing a peak in the real part of the dielectric function around 2\,eV.
+The birefringent character of hexagonal $\alpha$-MnTe is apparent as two of the diagonal components are almost completely identical, $\epsilon_{xx}=\epsilon_{yy}\neq\epsilon_{zz}$.
+From the dielectric function we calculate the complex refractive index $\tilde{n}(\omega)=n(\omega)+i\kappa(\omega)$, where $n(\omega)$ is the real refractive index and $\kappa(\omega)$ the extinction coefficient.
+Our main goal here is to take into account the effect of the reduction of the electric field amplitude in the material in in order to have a meaningful comparison with the field strength/intensity of the pump pulse in experiments.
+We do not attempt a complete model of an experimental pump-probe setup and thus assume, for simplicity, an effective refractive index that results from the mean value of the three Cartesian directions $\bar{n}=(n_{xx}+n_{yy}+n_{zz})/3$.
 Based on this assumption, the factor

 determines the reduction of the electric field amplitude $E_{0}^{\prime}(\omega)=E_{0}\beta(\omega)$ in the material at a given wavelength.
-The laser pulse is modeled by a Gaussian envelope
+It is plotted in Fig.~\ref{fig:dielectric_function}(c).